Deborah Wexler, M.D.

 MD Yale University School of Medicine 2000

-blood glucose; community health; comparative effectiveness research; diabetes mellitus; drug therapy computer-assisted; food deserts; food insecurity; glycemic control; hemoglobin a glycosylated; hyperglycemia; hypoglycemic agents; inpatients; lifestyle management; metformin; patient care team; positive psychological interventions; sulfonylurea compounds; type 2 diabetes
+blood glucose; community health; comparative effectiveness research; diabetes mellitus; drug therapy computer-assisted; food deserts; food insecurity; glycemic control; hemoglobin a glycosylated; hyperglycemia; hypoglycemic agents; inpatients; lifestyle management; metformin; patient care team; patient engagement; positive psychological interventions; sulfonylurea compounds; type 2 diabetes

 Publications Clinical Profile